mgimeno/knights-tour/README.md

 ## Speed and maximum capacity

 The calculations run on your own browser (javascript).

-This means that depending on your browser you might get a Maximum capacity exceeded error when trying to solve a very big chessboard.
+This means that depending on your browser you might get a "Maximum capacity exceeded" error when trying to solve a very big chessboard.
 (This comes from the javascript error "Maximum call stack size exceeded")

 Obviously, this also means the faster your device, the faster the calculations.

 ## Development

-This project has been developed in a single file (aside for images) using just Javascript, CSS and HTML with no dependencies.
+This project has been developed in a single file (aside from images) using just plain Javascript, CSS and HTML with no libraries/dependencies.